Dragon (Dungeons & Dragons): Magic

+Fictional traits

 Biology

-D&D dragons are able to eat almost everything, but each race has a preferred diet (some prefer flesh, other prefer to eat precious metals or gems, and so forth).

-Dragons are inherently magical beings and are cold blooded reptiles.
-They have no biological relationship to mammals.
+Dragons are inherently magical beings, and are, contrary to appearances, not reptilian in nature.
+All true dragons are endothermic, with its body temperature varying based on their age and species.
+However, unlike a most endothermic creatures, dragons have no way of shedding excess heat; instead, the heat is extracted via an organ known as the draconis fundamentum, where it is transformed into energy for the creature.
+A dragon is also unaffected by a lack of external heat, without slowing their metabolism nor activity level.

 The number of eggs laid each time depends on the race of the dragon, but is usually low (between one and ten).
 Dragons can also cross-breed with virtually any other creature, creating a half-dragon.
 The most commonly heard of are in the humanoid races, particularly with human and elves.
 Nearly any combination is possible, even with devils or angels.

-As far as senses, which vary slightly depending on species, they are superior in most ways to other creatures; like any predator, they have exceptionally acute senses, which only increase with age.
+While varying depending on species, dragon senses are often superior in most ways to other creatures; like any predator, they have exceptionally acute senses, which only increase with age.
 Like avian creatures, they have excellent depth perception and comparingly good peripheral vision, able to see twice as well as a human in daylight; unlike avian, they have great night vision, and are able to see even when conditions have no light to offer, although in such conditions they cannot discern between colors.

-In some editions, dragons can also pick up scents very well, utilizing both their sensitive nose and (often forked) tongue, much like a snake.
-In the 3.5 edition Monster Manual they do not have the Scent extraordinary ability [q.v.], so that a dragon's sense of smell does not markedly exceed a human's.

-Also, a dragon's hearing is roughly on par with human hearing, although a dragon's mind can filter what noise it hears.
-They are capable of "blindsense", the sense in which eyes, ears, and other senses are used to detect invisible persons or objects.
-Dragon taste is also refined, although they do not respond well to sweet flavors, and most dragons do not discuss the matter as to why.
-Of all its senses, a dragon's sense of touch is the only one to decrease throughout age, thanks mostly to the development of thick, hard scales.